-Turin is a mysterious city where religion and myth coexist in a fragile balance.
-Shroud of Turin, in which Jesus was supposedly wrapped in after crucifixion, is on display in the Chapel of the Holy Shroud.
+Torino is a mysterious city where religion and myth coexist in a fragile balance.
+The Shroud of Turin (also known as the Holy Shroud) is on display in the Chapel of the Holy Shroud.
+Jesus was supposedly wrapped in this linen cloth after crucifixion.
 It’s bulletproof, fireproof and people-proof.
-It’s surrounded by the Royal Palace of Turin which adds even more security.
+It’s surrounded by the Royal Palace of Turin, which adds even more security.
 All that for a piece of cloth that was scientifically identified as a medieval fabrication.
 Silly science will never get in the way of true faith.
 Some even say that the Holy Grail arrived in Turin with the Shroud.
 According to “knowledgeable people” it’s buried between two statues at the entrance to Gran Madre di Dio church.
 Other “knowledgeable people” claim that it’s actually inside one of those statues.
 The third theory is that the statues point in the direction of Grail’s resting place, which would be the Torino City Hill.
 Interesting, but unlikely.
 I think there’s more of a chance of it being hidden in one of the sarcophagi stored in the Egyptian Museum.
-Museo Egizio houses over 30 000 artifacts from ancient Egypt, making it one of the greatest collections in the world.
+Museo Egizio houses over 30 000 artefacts from ancient Egypt, making it one of the greatest collections in the world.

 In my opinion, the real treasures of Turin are far from the realm of fantasy and history.
 Piedmont is home to Ferrero Rocher, as a matter of fact, the chocolate industry has always been huge there.
 One could say that Turin started the European chocolate craze that lasts to this day.
 It was brought to Italy by the Spaniards towards the end of the 16th century and took the rest of Europe by storm.
 You probably thought that the Swiss were the first country to become famous for chocolate.
 Nope, they got it all from Turin.
-My favorite kind with hazelnuts was also invented in Italy, during the Napoleonic wars.
-Forget about Nutella and try the local specialty: Bicerin (bitcherin).
-It’s an espresso layered with chocolate and milk, sometimes whipped cream.
+My favourite kind with hazelnuts was also invented in Italy, during the Napoleonic wars.
+Forget about Nutella and try the local specialty: bicerin (bitcherin).
+It’s an espresso layered with chocolate and milk or whipped cream sometimes.
 The Fiat Factory is another thing Turin is known for.
-I had a Cinquecento once, we called it a coffin on wheels.
+I had a Cinquecento once; we called it “a coffin on wheels”.
 Let’s say it wasn’t the best period in Fiat’s automotive history, but their new stuff is solid.
 The main factory used to be in Lingotto building, they even had a rooftop racetrack where they could test drive their new projects.
 They turned it into an ice-skating track for the 2006 Winter Olympics.
 Cool stuff.